BART - A Bayesian machine learning workflow for complex spatial data

 plot_y_vs_yhat(bm_All, credible_intervals = TRUE)

-The “Fitted vs. Actual Values” plot above indicates overall good model performance.
-Again, we can see that the model struggles with extreme values.
-Low values will be over-predicted and high values will be under-predicted.
-We could also map the residuals geographically and see, if there is spatial clustering.
-But first, we will reduce the model complexity by removing non-important variables.
+The “Fitted vs. Actual Values” plot also demonstrates good model performance.
+Again, we see that the model tends to over-predict extremely low values and under-predict extremely high values.
+We could also map the residuals to check for spatial clustering, but let’s first reduce the model’s complexity by removing non-important predictors.

 Variable Selection